-The People’s Pension Trustee Limited (the Trustee), whose directors are independent from B&CE, manages the Scheme in line with its governing trust deed and rules.
+The People’s Pension Trustee Limited (the Trustee), whose directors are independent from People’s Partnership, manages the Scheme in line with its governing trust deed and rules.
 The Trustee is also responsible for the investment of your pension pot, in accordance with any instructions you may have provided.
 It is the Trustee’s duty to follow the terms of the trust and act in the best interests of scheme members and other beneficiaries.

 Pensions law, with which the Scheme has to comply, is extensive and there is a raft of member protection requirements.